← Guides

 Temp range1035°CFlocculationmediumFlavour profileClean, crisp, neutral, low H2S

-A French bayanus strain selected for sparkling wine, DV10 is a strong, reliable fermenter known for exceptionally low H2S and volatile acidity production — two common off-flavour risks in mead.
-It shares EC-1118's robustness (18% ABV tolerance, wide temperature range) but is slightly less neutral in character, preserving more varietal character from the honey.
-A good alternative to EC-1118 when you want reliability without complete flavour neutrality.
-Rarely discussed in meadmaking communities but underrated.
-Source: Scott Labs 2025–2026 Handbook.
+A French bayanus strain selected for sparkling wine, DV10 is a strong, reliable fermenter known for exceptionally low hydrogen sulphide and volatile acidity production — two common off-flavour risks in mead.
+Coming from the same subspeicies, it shares EC-1118's high ABV tolerance and wide temperature range but is slightly less neutral in character, preserving more character from the honey.
+It makes a good alternative to EC-1118 when you want reliability without complete flavour neutrality.

 Use in calculator →